-- (1) unhealthy and dangerous conditions or loss of amenity for occupants; or - (2) dampness and deterioration of building elements.

-Damp must not rise from the ground

-F1.10 covers floors resting on the ground.
-The aim is to prevent ground dampness causing:

-- unhealthy and dangerous conditions or loss of amenity for occupants; or - dampness and deterioration of building elements (which, in this case, includes surfaces and linings inside the building, such as floor tiles, wall paint and the like).

-Vapour barriers - AS 2870

-AS 2870 is referenced for acceptable materials and installation details for vapour barriers to stop ground moisture reaching the upper surface of floors and walls.

-Exemptions - F1.10(a) and (b)

-Exemptions apply to F1.10 where:

-- weatherproofing is not required for Class 7 or Class 8 buildings where there is no necessity for compliance, sheds forming part of a building used for other purposes, and so on (see the Limitations to FP1.4 for a listing of exempted buildings); and - the base of a stairway or lift or similar shaft is suitably drained.

-Figure F1.10 illustrates a method of installing damp-proofing in subfloor structures.

-F1.11 Provision of floor wastes

-To prevent water from any bathroom or laundry in Class 2 and Class 3 buildings or Class 4 parts from penetrating any sole-occupancy unit or public space, which is in a level below, which could cause:

-- (1) unhealthy and dangerous conditions or loss of amenity for occupants; or - (2) dampness and deterioration of building elements.

-Floor wastes are to be installed in bathrooms and laundries in Class 2 and Class 3 buildings and Class 4 parts, where those bathrooms and laundries are above another sole-occupancy unit or public space.

-The aims of this requirement are to minimise water overflows from fixtures in the specified rooms:

-- · causing costly and possibly dangerous water damage to other sole-occupancy units; - creating unhealthy conditions in public spaces in buildings; and - disrupting and intruding on neighbours in the unit below.

-F1.12 Subfloor ventilation

-To prevent rising dampness which could cause:

-- (1) unhealthy and dangerous conditions or loss of amenity for occupants; or - (2) dampness and deterioration of building elements.
+- (a) unhealthy and dangerous conditions or loss of amenity for occupants; or - (b) dampness and deterioration of building elements.

 Subfloor ventilation is cross ventilation of the subfloor space between the underside of the floor and ground surface under the lowest suspended floor of a building.
 Ground moisture rising into or entering the subfloor space can create a damp environment which encourages timber rot, fungus growth and the potential for termite activity.
 Subfloor ventilation increases air flow, reducing any damaging water vapour in the subfloor space.
 Factors that can affect achieving satisfactory levels of subfloor ventilation include height above ground, prevailing breezes (air transfer), differential temperature and humidity between the subfloor and the external environment and good building practice.
 The amount of subfloor ventilation required for a building is related to the relative humidity likely to be encountered in that location.
 For the purposes of the Deemed-to-Satisfy Provisions, Australia has been divided into three broad climatic zones based on the prevailing relative humidity.
 The climatic zones were determined by analysis of the average relative humidity at 9 am and 3 pm in January and July.
 The season with the highest relative humidity is used.
 Generally this is July for southern Australia and January for northern Australia.
 The climatic zone limits are described in Figure F1.12.
 Table F1.12 specifies the minimum amount of subfloor ventilation openings and height of subfloor framing members above ground level for the three climatic zones illustrated in Figure F1.12.
 The table allows subfloor ventilation rates to be halved if the ground within the subfloor space is sealed by an impervious membrane because humidity levels in the space will not be affected by moisture from the soil.
 F1.12(e) specifies additional requirements for preventing deterioration of subfloor members where the ground or sub-floor space is excessively damp, as would occur in areas with high water tables, poor drainage or in areas frequently affected by flooding or water inundation.

-F1.13 Glazed assemblies

-To prevent water penetration of windows which could cause:

-(1) unhealthy and dangerous conditions or loss of amenity for occupants; or

-(2) dampness and deterioration of building elements.
+F1.13 Glazed assemblies Intent To prevent water penetration of windows which could cause: - (a) unhealthy and dangerous conditions or loss of amenity for occupants; or - (b) dampness and deterioration of building elements.

 F1.13 requires windows, etc to comply with the AS 2047 requirements for resistance to water penetration.
-The provision does not apply to:

-- some Class 7 and 8 buildings; - garages, tool sheds, sanitary compartments and the like forming part of a building used for other purposes; and - open spectator stands and open-deck carparks.
+The provision does not apply to: - some Class 7 and 8 buildings; - garages, tool sheds, sanitary compartments and the like forming part of a building used for other purposes; and - open spectator stands and open-deck carparks.